maurer2/typescript-improvements-slides/slides/chapters/modeling-types.md

 ### Union types

-Union types can be used to permit a set of different values for a key/member.
-While often used as string unions, union types are not restricted to primitives.
-Union types can also contain custom types.
+Union types can be used to describe a set of different types, that are assignable to a key/member.
+Union types can consist of a range of other types like `string`, `boolean`, other custom types and also `undefined`.

 ::left::